adivekar-utexas/morphic/docs/user-guide/typed.md

 print(user.score)  # 300
 ```

-#### Assignment Triggers Full Validation
+#### Assignment Does NOT Trigger Hooks by Default

-**Key Behavior**: When you assign to a field in `MutableTyped`, the full validation pipeline runs, including all pre-hooks.
-This means derived fields are automatically recomputed:
+**Key Behavior**: By default, assignments in `MutableTyped` do NOT trigger validation or hooks.
+This is optimized for performance in tight loops and frequent modifications:

 ```python
 class Product(MutableTyped):